What Does CBD Stand For? And What is CBD Oil?

 There is little to no reputable research on the effects of CBD during pregnancy or while breastfeeding.
 The interest, from a clinical perspective, has been on the effects of TCH because of its psychoactive properties.
 Conclusions from those studies can’t be transferred to CBD for the same reason.

 There are also no verifiable numbers to indicate how many women use CBD during pregnancy.
 But based on anecdotal reports, women who self-report using CBD to ease pain.
 And discomfort while pregnant did so infrequently and with no obvious negative effect.

 What Is CBD Oil Drug Testing?

 Drug testing is a fact of life for people with certain jobs.
 Employers often want to ensure employees doing work that involves the public and/or dangerous equipment are not impaired.

 There is no such thing as a standard workplace drug test.
-But it is uncommon for employers or other interested parties to test for CBD.
+Therefore, it is uncommon for employers or other interested parties to test for CBD.

 So-called marijuana testing is really a test for TCH.
 This is reasonable since TCH has psychoactive properties that can impair response time in some people.